Think Like a Man Too (soundtrack): Critical response

 Think Like a Man Too received generally mixed reviews from music critics.
 Andy Kellmann of AllMusic gave the album a positive review, calling it "a solid, elegant '70s throwback dashed with Latin, Philly, and Memphis soul touches and an easy groove."
 He found that "as a soundtrack, it's an enjoyable change of pace".
 Associated Press writer Melanie J. Sims found that "Blige, the Queen of Hip-Hop Soul, easily proves herself more than capable of exercising a vocal and emotional range to capture all the ups, downs and misfires one might expect from a movie inspired by Steve Harvey's best-selling relationship guide book."
 She added that "as a whole, the Think Like a Man Too compilation reveals that while women and men might be closer to figuring each other out, we can never outsmart love."

+SoulTracks editor J. Matthew Cobb wrote: "To be quite honest, Blige has had better material than what’s being offered her on Think Like a Man Too.
+Some of the material is quite sappy.
+That’s just heartbreaking, but she’s having the time of her life here [...]
+Like Aretha did with Sparkle, she has pulled off an interesting motion picture soundtrack all on her own.
+And, like the film and the lead actors inside it, Blige is well deserving of the marquee spotlight."
+Levon Dennison from Renowned for Sound that "while the songs on the record are relatively catchy and well produced, they simply do not match the usual output we are used to from the R&B superstar."
 Commenting on the album's moderate sales debut, Mikael Wood from the Los Angeles Times wrote that "in a sense, Blige appears to have anticipated such a cool reception: This might be her laziest album ever [...]
 None of this stuff is great; I’d be shocked if any of it ends up on Blige’s next hits disc.
 But it’s kind of a kick to hear this avatar of artistic seriousness – the woman Bono once asked to help remake the grandiose “One” – in such a lightweight mode.
 If only it hadn’t blown away so easily."